saumy-sh/agroBot/README.md

   "treatment": "Use resistant hybrids.
 Apply fungicides..."
 }
 ```
-We use sentence transformer(sentence-transformers/all-MiniLM-L6-v2) to convert it to embedding.
+We use sentence transformer(sentence-transformers/all-MiniLM-L6-v2) to convert it to embedding and then use cosine similarity for relevant context generation.

 ### Supported Crops & Diseases